Breakout & Agency Specific Training FAQs

-After completing a Basic Recruit Curriculum academy, those hired by FWC begin additional training of approximately eight weeks involving agency specific topics.
-For instance, fish & wildlife conservation laws, vessel accident investigations, vessel handling, ATV training, and man-tracking, are just some of the topics to be covered.
+After completing a Basic Recruit Curriculum academy, those hired by FWC begin additional training of approximately ten weeks involving agency specific topics.
+For instance, fish & wildlife conservation laws, vessel accident investigations, vessel handling, and man-tracking, are just some of the topics to be covered.

 Where do I stay during the breakout training?

 In the dormitory at the Florida Public Safety Institute-FWC Law Enforcement Training Center.

 Is there a graduation ceremony for family and/or friends to attend?

 Yes.
 At the end of the breakout training a family day is held where recruit-officers present performance demonstrations, facility tours and equipment displays.
 Afterwards, a formal graduation ceremony is held where the Oath of Office is given and badges are presented.

 What happens after the agency specific training and graduation is completed?

 The Officer then reports to their assigned location to begin up to 16 weeks Field Training Officer (FTO) program.
 This program places the new Officer with an experienced trainer that continues the training process to ensure the new Officer is learning the details of the job.